Leave this site

 To deliver neighbourhood policing, which builds trust and confidence amongst our communities and is effective at preventing and reducing crime and disorder, we will:

-Norfolk is divided into seven policing areas, aligned to district council boundaries.
+Norfolk is divided into three Districts, aligned to district council boundaries.
 Within this model we have seventeen Local Policing Commands, each overseen by a district command structure.
 Our Local Policing Commands incorporate dedicated neighbourhood teams.
 The officers who work in these teams have ownership and accountability for dealing with the crime and anti-social behaviour in their area.

 Each district has an Operational Partnership Team (OPT).
 In these teams, police and partners work together to problem solve longer term issues in order to try to reduce the demand caused by specific individuals and locations.
 Our OPTs have close links with Early Help Hubs that are housed within district council offices.
 The hubs ensure there is a strong partnership focus on addressing emerging needs through early intervention.